 Think about it.
 Anything you want to know.
 You can just Google it.
 That is completely amazing.
-Even us old un’s take the Internet and search engines for granted now, yet search is one of humankind’s greatest achievements.
+Even we old un’s take the Internet and search engines for granted now, yet Search is likely to go down as one of humankind’s greatest achievements.

 Google’s mission statement helps frame this: